akashchavan15/CarND-Behavioral-Cloning-P3/README.md

 Model Architecture and Training Strategy
 ---
-After exploring different models like AlexNet, VGGNET I decided to go with the model from NVDI.
+After exploring different models like AlexNet, VGGNET I decided to go with the model from NVDIA.
 The model architecture is described in [a paper by Nvidia](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).